spawnfest/nepi/sensors_hub/README.md

 # SensorsHub

-Simple web app to display live data from you flowers farm.
+Simple web app to display live data from you flowers plantation.

 Currently we are displaying:

 * hydration of flowers
 * precipitation

-* people presence at farm
+Application can be used to scarry of intruders in our plantation.
+In order to do that you have to click warning button and to switch it of you have to click it again.

 Currently application is hosted at: [`sensors hub`](https://sensors-hub.herokuapp.com)

-### In order to view your farm at home:
+### In order to view your plantation at home:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`